 Improved Resilience and Capacity

 The current infrastructure struggles to provide a reliable and resilient timetable.
-The West of England Line Study (2020) made specific proposals to improve the line and is supported by all local MPs.
+The major West of England Line Study (2020) made specific proposals to improve the line and is supported by all local MPs.

 More passing loops, extended sections of double track and upgraded signalling would improve better timetable resilience and allow several vital improvements: